 More than about a film, this is a documentary about the period of time in which Tan et al. were making a film, an exploration of a personal past with Shirkers () as MacGuffin.
 And since that film was never edited, Tan (and fellow editors Lucas Celler and Kimberley Hassett) feels free to select discontinuous snippets for her documentary.
 Indeed, the documentary feels the need early on to summarize the original plot.
 But rather than ending up an unwieldy mess, this deconstruction frees Tan up to anchor the film with an emotional throughline, which is then backed by judicious use of music, especially a haunting rendition of Weish’s “Tick Tick” and by the feel-good nostalgic “Shirkers Theme” from the original by Ben Harrison (both remixed and arranged by Ishai Adar).
 The chronological order of events is kept crystal clear, and the passing of time is underscored by giving different descriptors of the same interviewees depending on what they did during the period of time in question.

 Lastly, there’s the mysterious case of Georges Cardona.
 As it turns out, even his own (ex-)wife didn’t discover his true birthday and age until he died.
-All we know for sure is that he was Colombian, started out in New Orleans, and had been pulling a similar schtick wherever he went: mentoring aspiring filmmakers and foster their dreams before sabotaging their work at the last moment.
+All we know for sure is that he was Colombian, started out in New Orleans, and had been pulling a similar schtick wherever he went: mentoring aspiring filmmakers and fostering their dreams before sabotaging their work at the last moment.
 Like The Tale (2018) but more intellectual and slightly less creepy, Shirkers (2018) reveals itself, in its obsession with Cardona, to be attempting to exorcise a formative demon.
 Such an exorcism will never cease to be necessary, but the completion of this documentary marks a personal milestone, not to mention a recovered piece of world cinema history.